ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 {{< figure src = "codeberg-new-migration.png" alt = "" class = "pull-left" caption = "Codeberg new repository migration button.">}}

-That will then open up the following grid of options from where you want to migrate your repository:
+That will then open up a grid of options from where you want to migrate your repository.

 {{< figure src = "codeberg-migration-options.png" alt = "Codeberg repository migration options shown as icons including Git, GitHub, GitLab, Forgejo, Gitea, Gogs, OneDev, and GitBucket" class = "pull-left" caption = "Codeberg repository migration options.">}}```